 P & J starts meeting the same day as Balance and Accuracy in Journalism, which it supports, on the second Wednesday of the month.
 It welcomes all those interested to attend its meetings.
 Contact: 919-942-2535.

-The next scheduled meeting is 6:30 p. m., Wednesday, August 9, Nagasaki Day, when we welcome all justice seeking people to participate in the group with or without their own issues..
+The next scheduled meeting is 6:30 p. m., Wednesday, September 13 or October 11, TBD.
+We welcome all justice seeking people to participate in the group with or without their own issues..

 Money raised at Peace and Justice Share the Plate Collections